billxsheng/stores/README.md

 # Stores
-A repo to explore the concept of stores, specifically Redux
+A repo to explore the concept of stores, specifically Redux.

 ## Basics